Teen pals build bot to help COVID vaccine hopefuls snag appointments

-For plenty of people in the US, setting up a COVID-19 vaccine appointment has meant sitting in front of a computer, endlessly refreshing multiple browsers in hopes of snagging a rare open slot through their health provider or a local pharmacy chain.
-At times, getting a spot can seem like trying to win the lottery (well, lottery odds might feel even better given limited vaccine supply and high demand.)
+For plenty of people in the US, setting up a COVID-19 vaccine appointment has meant sitting in front of a computer, endlessly refreshing multiple browsers in hopes of snagging a rare open slot through their health provider or a nearby pharmacy.
+At times, getting a spot can seem like trying to win the lottery.
+(Actually, lottery odds might feel more favorable given limited vaccine supply and high demand.)

-Teenagers Sam Mendelson and Daniel Stoiber wanted to help their parents avoid the frustrating vaccine-chasing frenzy, so they got creative, and ending up helping Mom and Dad, plus a lot more people.
+Teenagers Sam Mendelson and Daniel Stoiber wanted to help their parents avoid the frustrating vaccine-chasing frenzy, so they got creative and ended up helping Mom and Dad, plus a lot more people.
 The friends built a Twitter bot, CovaxSF, that tracks vaccine availability by scanning California's MyTurn vaccine database and alerts followers when (and where) appointments in the San Francisco Bay Area open up.
-As of this writing, it has more than 1,750 followers.
+As of this writing, it has more than 2,200 followers.

 "The response has been unbelievable," says Mendelson, 18.
 "We are getting so many comments and DMs saying that people got their appointments, or made appointments for their parents or grandparents."